 About Me

-In my free time I enjoy baking, hiking, and going down rabbit holes on wikipedia.
+In my free time I enjoy cooking, reading, Philly, and going down rabbit holes on wikipedia.

 You can reach me at robertcf@umich.edu!
-And this is my CV
+I'm on bluesky as bertmaneternal.bsky.social.
+And here's my CV

 My Research Work and Interests